giuragu/regolamento-bilancio-democrazia-partecipata-sangiuseppejato/docs/README.md

 **Benvenuti** in questa pagina di visualizzazione di testo

-> black quote
-> per menzionare il commento di qualcuno
+> black quote per menzionare il commento di qualcuno
+> {==

+Formatting can also be applied to blocks, by putting the opening and closing tags on separate lines and adding new lines between the tags and the content.

+==}

 ## elenco puntato